-If S.T.O.P.
-VAWA grant funds are awarded to the applicant, subgrantees will be expected to comply with the S.T.O.P.
+Applicants awarded S.T.O.P.
+VAWA funds are expected to comply with the S.T.O.P.
 VAWA grant program requirements set out in the grant assurances, reporting requirements, and any requirements arising as a result of a compliance review.
 The KGGP will conduct a compliance review of each S.T.O.P.
-VAWA grant award.
+VAWA award.
 Failure to comply with these requirements may result in suspension or termination of grant funding.

-In addition, subgrantees must comply with all applicable state and federal statutes, rules, and regulations; the provisions of the Federal Office of Management and Budget (OMB) Uniform Guidance for Federal Awards, 2 C.F.R.
-Part 200; and the U.S. Department of Justice DOJ Grants

-Financial Guide effective edition, which includes maintaining appropriate programmatic and financial records that fully disclose the amount and disposition of S.T.O.P.
+In addition, subgrantees must comply with the provisions of the Federal Office of Management and Budget (OMB) Uniform Guidance for Federal Awards, 2 C.F.R.
+Part 200; and the U.S. Department of Justice DOJ Grants Financial Guide effective edition, which includes maintaining appropriate programmatic and financial records that fully disclose the amount and disposition of S.T.O.P.
 VAWA funds.
 This includes, but is not limited to:

-- Financial documentation for disbursements:
+- Financial documentation for disbursements;

 - Daily time and activity records specifying time and type of service devoted to allowable S.T.O.P.
 VAWA activities;

 - Grant project files;

 - The portion of the grant project supplied by other sources of revenue;

 - Job descriptions;

 - Contracts for services;

 - Statistical documentation; and

-- Other records that facilitate an effective audit and grant analysis for compliance.
+- Other records that facilitate an effective audit, and grant analysis for compliance.